 Bill Cantor, Engineer, TPI

 (Battcon Technical Committee) William (Bill) Cantor is the Vice President of Technology for TPI.
-He has earned a BS degree from Pennsylvania State University and an MS degree in Electrical Engineering from Johns Hopkins University.
-Bill has 25 years of experience in the battery industry.
+He earned a BS degree from Pennsylvania State University and an MS degree in Electrical Engineering from Johns Hopkins University.
+Bill has 26 years of experience in the battery industry.
 He has authored / co-authored six INTELEC papers and was inducted into the Battcon Hall of Fame in 2014.
-Additionally, Mr. Cantor has been the chair of the IEEE 1188 working group since 1995 and is a member of the IEEE Stationary Battery Technical Committee of the Power and Energy Society since 1992.
+Mr. Cantor has been the chair of the IEEE 1188 working group since 1995 and is a member of the IEEE Stationary Battery Technical Committee of the Power and Energy Society since 1992.
 He is also the past Chair of this organization and a member of SCC-18, where he represents IEEE on NFPA 70 and NFPA 70B technical committees.
 He is also a Senior Instructor in the Information Sciences and Technology Department at Pennsylvania State University and is a licensed Professional Engineer (PE).